 The Northwoods League Foundation believes that through its Mission and Vision, Northwoods League communities will continue to develop and enjoy wide-ranging experiences and appreciation of the great game of baseball.

-Through its “Share the Glove” initiative, the Northwoods League Foundation awarded $2500 in baseball or softball equipment to one youth organization in each of the 20 NWL markets.
+Through its “Share the Glove” initiative launched in 2018, the Northwoods League Foundation awarded $2500 in baseball or softball equipment to one youth organization in each of the 20 NWL markets.

 Rochester, Minn. – The Northwoods League Foundation has awarded 20 youth softball and baseball equipment grants, each valued at approximately $2500, to youth organizations in Northwoods League communities.
 Each grant features a collection of Rawlings equipment, including two sets of catcher’s gear, ten gloves, eight batting helmets, six bats and one bucket of practice balls.

 The Share the Glove initiative was developed to encourage participation in youth baseball and softball activities throughout the Northwoods League footprint, as part of the League’s 25th Season Celebration.
 Northwoods League affiliates promoted the grant and collected applications from youth organizations in their local markets over a six-week period this Spring.

 “There’s a vast amount of excitement in our community about the Share the Glove program,” said Scott Schreiner, Co-Owner and Vice President of the St. Cloud Rox.
 “On behalf of the entire St. Cloud Rox organization we want to thank the Northwoods League Foundation in helping make a positive impact in Central Minnesota through the Share the Glove program!”

 According to Gary Hoover, Northwoods League Foundation Secretary, “The Share the Glove program delivers right from the heart of the Foundation’s mission – it brings together the Northwoods League, its Affiliates and partners to recognize and support the important role youth sports participation plays in developing character and strong communities.”